 Here, he sacrifices himself for his brother’s happiness, not his father’s approval.
 Although he still can’t say outright that his brother matters more, that is clear from this quote.

 3. “I could have done it, father!
 I could have done it! for you!
 For all of us!”

 Loki says this line in Thor (2011) at the end of the movie after his defeat at the hands of his adopted brother leaves him hanging off of the Rainbow Bridge.

-Loki spent the whole movie undermining Asgard, taking the throne without permission, and almost destroying everything.
-Although his actions are impulsive and result in a lot of pain and suffering, he did everything to prove himself worthy of being Odin’s son.
+Loki spent the movie undermining Asgard, taking the throne without permission, and almost destroying everything.
+Although his impulsive actions result in much pain and suffering, he does everything to prove himself worthy of being Odin’s son.

 4. “On my way down to coordinate search and rescue.”

-If you’re looking for a movie packed with great Loki quotes, Avengers: Endgame (2019) (or any of the Avengers movies) is a great one.
-In this scene, we flashback to scenes from earlier movies, including one from the first Avengers when a defeated Loki is bound and muzzled.
+If you’re looking for a movie packed with great Loki quotes, Avengers: Endgame (2019) (or any of the Avengers movies) is great.
+In this scene, we flashback to scenes from earlier films, including one from the first Avengers when a defeated Loki is bound and muzzled.

 Before Thor muzzles him, Loki provokes all of the Avengers by mocking them, including this line where he perfectly mimics Captain America (Chris Pine) and his stuffy mannerisms.

-This line helps us explain a mystery from the earlier movie, namely why Loki had a muzzle.
-It also shows us his more playful side even in a movie that has serious themes.
+This line helps us explain a mystery from the earlier movie: why Loki had a muzzle.
+It also shows us his more playful side, even in a film that has serious themes.
 If there’s one thing we can count on from Loki, it’s to make fun of our favorite heroes.

 5. “An ant has no quarrel with a boot.”